1. The birth of the solar system

 Did they stick?
 Accounting for terrestrial planet formation

-Laboratory and microgravity experiments such as those performed on the International Space Station show that millimetre-size particles will spontaneously coalesce into loosely bound 1–5 centimetre clumps quickly, and growth can be modelled up to metre size.
+Experiments, including those performed on the International Space Station, show that millimetre-size particles will spontaneously coalesce into loosely bound 1–5 centimetre clumps, and growth can be modelled up to metre size.
 Sticking is promoted by electrostatic forces, also by frost if present.
 Beyond 1 metre, aggregation can be frustrated by even a small amount of turbulence as collision effects turn from sticking to bouncing or even disaggregation.
 Gravity becomes an appreciable force only beyond 1 km diameter.
 Because of this ‘metre-size barrier’ the process leading to the formation of planetesimals is ‘somewhat murky’ (Armitage 2007).
 This is not to say that larger-scale aggregation could not have happened.
 It is clear from the low-density asteroids known as ‘rubble piles’ that it did.
+Nearly all asteroids from 200 m to 10 km in size are rubble piles.
 While their bouldery material consists of collision debris and therefore does not support the nebula idea, they at least give evidence of secondary aggregation.
 One example is Sylvia, a lumpy potato-shaped asteroid 380 km across.
-Another is tiny Dinkinesh, 790 m wide.
+Another is tiny Dinkinesh, 790 metres across.
 On the other hand, gravity does not automatically bind asteroids together, for both Sylvia and Dinkinesh have satellites.
 Mars’s tiny satellite Phobos is also a rubble pile.

 The planetary moons

-Phobos, one of the two moons of MarsWhen Galileo in 1610 looked at Jupiter through his telescope, he was amazed to see four satellites, previously invisible.
+Phobos, one of the two moons of MarsWhen Galileo in 1610 peered at Jupiter through his telescope, he was amazed to see four previously invisible satellites.
 Not only was the Earth’s position in the solar system not unique, but the Moon was not the only moon.
-In fact, around the giant planets there are more than 200 satellites.
+In fact, around the giant planets we now know of more than 200.
 Those with comparatively tight, circular, equatorial orbits are classified as regular satellites.
-While surprisingly diverse, most are believed to have formed in the same general region as their host.
+Although diverse, most are believed to have formed in the same general region as their host.
 The largest – Titan and Ganymede – are larger than present-day Mercury, albeit not as massive.
 The orbits of the irregular satellites are more elliptical and more inclined.
 They are thought to have originated elsewhere in the disc and later been captured.
-Some irregulars may be products of a collision that shattered a larger moon.
+Some may be products of a collision that shattered a larger moon.
 Mercury and Venus, the planets closest to the Sun, have no moons.
 Earth has one, Mars two (both irregular), Jupiter 8 regular and, at the last count, 84 irregular, Saturn 24 regular and 121 irregular, Uranus 18 regular and 10 irregular, Neptune 7 regular and 9 irregular.
 Many of the more recently detected moons are less than 3 km across.
-Unlike their hosts, the largest moons of Jupiter, Saturn, Uranus and Neptune are predominantly rocky, the rest entirely rocky.
+Unlike their hosts, the largest moons are predominantly rocky, the rest entirely rocky.

-Accordingly, while creation theory predicts that the origin of the Earth’s moon will not yield to a natural explanation, it makes no predictions about the other moons.
-We may readily infer that the irregular satellites are not primordial, and those that are irregular in shape as well as orbit cannot be, but what about the regular satellites?
-The answer is probably also not, though it is conceivable that some were created.
-Spherical shape is not itself a sign of creation, since gravity will of itself cause a body to assume a spherical shape above a certain mass, but in any case most of them are small and have irregular shapes.
-Like the rocky material forming the diffuse cores of the giant planets, they must be the remains of planets that exploded.
+Accordingly, while creation theory predicts that the origin of the Earth’s moon will not yield to a natural explanation, it makes no predictions about other moons.
+We may readily infer that these are all primordial.
+Spherical shape is not itself a sign of creation, since gravity will of itself cause a body to assume a spherical shape above a certain mass.
+In any case most of them are small and have irregular shapes.
+Like the diffuse rocky material within the planets that host them, they must be the remains of planets that exploded.

 Aggregation from the same part of the nebula as the Earth came from may be discounted, because the Moon has a smaller proportion of volatiles and iron and is 40% less dense.
-Instead, the leading idea since 1984 has been that the Earth collided with a smaller planet of different composition which disintegrated and partly vaporised.
+The leading idea since 1984 has been that the Earth collided with a smaller planet of different composition which disintegrated and partly vaporised.
 Most of the debris from which the Moon then emerged came from the impactor.
-One difficulty with this is that the debris would have settled into an encircling disc aligned with the Earth’s equator, whereas the Moon’s orbit is currently at 5° to Earth’s equator and calculated to have originally been at 10° (Pahlevan & Morbidelli 2015).
+One difficulty is that the debris would have settled into an encircling disc aligned with the Earth’s equator, whereas the Moon’s orbit is currently at 5° to the equator and calculated to have originally been at 10° (Pahlevan & Morbidelli 2015).
 Claims to have solved the ‘lunar inclination problem’ have repeatedly been made and as frequently rejected.
-Only when another solution is proposed do the deficiencies of the last one get pointed out.
+Only when another solution is proposed do the deficiencies of the previous one get pointed out.

-The impact scenario also predicts that the Earth and the Moon will differ isotopically, since planets differ in isotopic composition.
+The impact scenario also predicts that the Earth and the Moon will differ isotopically, since planets generally do.
 In fact their isotopic signatures are remarkably similar.
 Discussing the problem in 2013, Linda Elkins-Tanton reported that the Giant Impact Hypothesis was in crisis and would require ‘creative thinkers’ to make it plausible.
-Then came the proposal that the Moon formed from a succession of smaller debris-forming impacts (Rufu et al. 2017), or that it formed directly from a planet that collided with the Earth without disintegrating into dust and vapour (Kegerreis et al. 2022).
+Then came the proposal that the Moon formed from a succession of smaller impacts (Rufu et al. 2017), or that it formed from a planet that collided with the Earth without disintegrating into dust and vapour (Kegerreis et al. 2022).
 Neither of these variations addressed the compositional problem.
-Or perhaps, the giant impactor was isotopically similar to the Earth (Dauphas 2017) and one just had to accept that this was statistically unlikely.
+Or perhaps the giant impactor was isotopically similar to the Earth (Dauphas 2017) and one just has to accept that this is statistically unlikely.
 ‘Identical … isotope compositions of the lunar and terrestrial mantles strongly suggest the two bodies were made from the same material, rather than from an Earth-like impactor’ – or that there was no impactor (Sossi et al. 2024).
-While one can never say never, as things stand the Moon’s ongoing resistance to natural explanations constitutes evidence that the satellite did not have a natural origin, though the search goes on.
+While one can never say never, as things stand the Moon’s ongoing resistance to natural explanations amounts to evidence that the satellite did not have a natural origin, though the search goes on.

 Other planetary systems – proof of the pudding?

 PDS 70Undoubtedly the most significant development in the last three decades has been the observation of planets orbiting other stars in our galaxy.
-Around the youngest stars discs have also been observed.
-A spectacular example is the disc around PDS 70 (Fig. 30), a young star somewhat smaller and cooler than the Sun and one of only a handful of discs hosting distinguishable protoplanets.
-The disc consists partly of gas (Facchini et al. 2021) and partly of dust, including silicates, the raw material of rock.
+Discs have also been observed.
+A spectacular example is the one around PDS 70, a young star somewhat smaller and cooler than the Sun and one of only a handful of discs hosting distinguishable protoplanets.
+The disc partly consists of gas (Facchini et al. 2021) and partly of dust, including silicates, the raw material of rock.
 Between the star and the disc is a glowing and apparently still growing body, about the same distance from the star as Uranus is from ours, and seven times the mass of Jupiter.
 Another, about the same distance as Neptune, is three times the mass of Jupiter.
-Beyond them both is an asymmetric dust ring.
+Beyond them both is an asymmetric ring of dust.
 A thin inner ring can also be seen within 18 AU of the star (1 AU = distance from Sun to Earth), consisting of dust and water vapour.

 At first sight such observations provide a great boost for the nebula hypothesis.
-It now seems likely that most stars have planets, and in the early stages the stars are surrounded by rotating clouds of dust and gas.
+It now seems likely that most stars have planets, and that in the early stages they are surrounded by rotating clouds of dust and gas.
 However, creation does not exclude the subsequent natural formation of planets any more than it does stars, so their discovery is neutral as regards whether our own solar system has a natural origin.
 Nor should we assume that the other systems formed incrementally.
-Although the gap between PDS 70 and the main ring is ascribed to the two planets’ sucking up disc material as they grew, that is an interpretation and questionable for several reasons.
+To suppose that the gap between PDS 70 and the main ring was caused by the two planets’ sucking up disc material as they grew is an interpretation and questionable for several reasons.
 First, according to mass/volume calculations the planets are less dense than Jupiter, despite being up to seven times bigger, so contain very little rock, and cannot have acquired their volatiles through accretion onto a rocky core.
 Second, relative to their mass and to the width of their orbits the gap is disproportionate.
-Planets have rarely been observed within discs consisting of rings and gaps; possibly the gaps are not the result of planet formation and planets do not form by accretion.
-Third, according to the nebula hypothesis, discs should thin out with distance and become less dusty, whereas the PDS 70 disc is thickest at 80–140 AU; moreover, this is more than twice Pluto’s heliocentric distance.
+Planets have rarely been observed within discs consisting of rings and gaps; possibly the gaps are not the result of planet formation and possibly planets do not form by accretion.
+Third, according to the nebula hypothesis, discs should thin out with distance and become less dusty, whereas the PDS 70 disc is thickest at 80–140 AU; this is more than twice Pluto’s heliocentric distance.
 And lastly, the disc or ring may not be the remains of a star-forming nebula at all but a product of the star.
 A bridging stream (happening to envelop the further planet when the image was captured) extends from the star in opposite directions across the gap, as if the star itself were the source of the ring.

-Jets and outflows around proto-stars are ubiquitous and seem to be the origin of the discs, rather than stars and planets both emerging from the discs (Lebreuilly et al. 2024).
-Some outflows result in rings, others in a spiral structure (Ginski et al. 2024), just as with galaxies.
+Jets and outflows around proto-stars are ubiquitous.
+They seem to be the source of the discs, rather than stars and planets both emerging from them (Lebreuilly et al. 2024).
+Just as with galaxies, some outflows result in rings, others in a spiral structure (Ginski et al. 2024), just as with galaxies.
 In cases where the proto-stars are binaries – two stars in orbit about each other – a disc can surround them both, showing that the stars predate the disc’s formation.

 Exoplanetary systems can be classified into four groups: ‘similar’, ‘ordered’, ‘anti-ordered’ and ‘mixed’ (Mishra et al. 2023).
-In similar systems (the majority) the planets are of similar size and mass; ordered systems are where planetary mass tends to increase with distance, and anti-ordered systems vice versa.
+In similar systems (the majority) the planets are of similar size and mass; in ordered systems planetary mass tends to increase with distance, and vice versa with anti-ordered systems.
 In most cases there is only one planet.
-The highest number observed is eight, around the star Kepler-90.
-Here the six inner planets are rocky and all bigger than the Earth; the two outermost are gas giants.
-All eight lie within 1.1 AU, well within the ‘snow-line’ within which the temperature should prevent gas giants from forming, if by condensation.
+The highest number observed is eight, around the star Kepler-90: six rocky inner planets, all bigger than Earth, followed by two gas giants.
+All eight lie well within the ‘snow-line’ at 1.1 AU within which the temperature should prevent gas giants from forming by condensation.
 One star, the red dwarf TRAPPIST-1, has seven planets.
 All are rocky, all less dense than the Earth and all within 0.07 AU of their star – also not an analogue for our own solar system.
-The size distribution of our system is also unusual.
+Even the size distribution of our system is unusual.
 Elsewhere, the most common are planets smaller than Neptune but larger than Earth; in our system they are completely absent.

 The stars hosting the planets vary.
 Some are the same size as the Sun, some bigger, some smaller.
-As a category, stars form a continuum with brown dwarfs and giant gas planets (Chen & Kipping 2017).
-Brown dwarfs are simply gas giants between 13 and 80 Jupiter masses, the threshold above which they become capable of nuclear fusion.
+Stars, brown dwarfs and giant gas planets form a continuum (Chen & Kipping 2017).
+Brown dwarfs are simply gas giants between 13 and 80 Jupiter masses, that is, big enough to fuse deuterium (hydrogen that already contains a neutron) into helium but not big enough to fuse simple hydrogen.

-Most stars occur in pairs (binary stars).
+Most stars occur as binaries, with one usually larger than the other.
 In such cases, a planet may orbit either both stars or only one.
-More commonly, planets orbit single non-binary stars.
-Some planets are free-floating: they do not have stars at all, but like stars they occur either singly or in pairs.
-They cast doubt on current theories of both star and planet formation (Langeveld et al. 2024) and suggest that stars and gaseous planets form as whole bodies in a common process.
+More commonly, planets orbit single non-binary stars, as if the planet were the equivalent of a second star.
+Some planets are free-floating: they do not have hosts at all, but like stars occur either singly or in pairs.
+They contradict current theories of both star and planet formation (Langeveld et al. 2024) and suggest that stars and gaseous planets form as whole bodies in a common process.

-A planet’s composition is generally inferred from its density, mass divided by volume.
-A planet is rocky if it has high density and gaseous if it has low density.
-Densities vary, and with rocky planets there is considerable latitude in modelling the compositional mix that would correspond.
-Likewise gaseous planets may include rocky material, and the more massive they are, the more the gas compresses under its own gravity.
+Generally a planet’s composition is inferred from its density, mass divided by volume.
+A planet is rocky if its density is high and gaseous if it is low.
+Densities vary, and there is considerable latitude in modelling the compositional mix.
+With gaseous planets, the more massive they are, the denser, because of the gas’s compressing under its own gravity.
 WASP-76b, one of the few planets to have been analysed spectrally, is ultra-hot and of roughly the same composition as its star, consistent with having the same origin (Pelletier et al. 2023).
-Overall, exoplanets differ from solar-system planets not so much in bulk composition as in mass, size and orbital distance.

 Rocky exoplanets are a distinct group of low mass and radius.
-Owing to the star’s gravitational pull, one would expect mass overall to decrease with orbital distance, but in fact it tends to increase, and most of the bodies are more massive than Earth.
-The vast majority lie at distances between 0.01 and 0.7 AU, in contrast to the solar system.
-The space beyond 10 AU is a complete blank, in contrast to the rocky material that occurs in the Kuiper Belt out to 50 AU and beyond.
+Owing to the star’s gravitational pull, one would expect mass to decrease with orbital distance, but in fact it tends to increase, and most of the bodies are more massive than Earth.
+In contrast to the solar system the vast majority lie at distances between 0.01 and 0.7 AU and the space beyond 10 AU is a complete blank.

 Gaseous planets mostly fall into two groups, those orbiting closer to the star than 0.2 AU and those orbiting further than 0.5 AU.
 Beyond 0.1 AU, size is fairly constant, at around 11–13 Earth radii, because cooler temperatures increase the density and so counterbalance increasing mass.
 In the solar system, the mass of the non-rocky planets decreases with distance.
 Saturn, Uranus and Neptune all lie beyond the exoplanet field and must have formed in circumstances differing from those of their counterparts.
 Rocky and gaseous planets are discontinuous, contrary to what one might expect if both types formed from a disc and the gas fraction uniformly increased with distance.

-Many of the gas giants lie closer to their star than even Mercury.
+Many of the gas giants lie closer to their star even than Mercury.
 Those with orbits shorter than 10 Earth days are highly inflated and dubbed ‘hot Jupiters’.
-Ostensibly, their closeness to the star negates the nebula hypothesis, firstly because the intense heat would have prevented condensation and secondly because the violent stellar winds typical of young stars would have blown the raw material away.
+Ostensibly, their closeness to the star negates the nebula hypothesis, firstly because the intense heat would have prevented condensation and secondly because the violent winds typical of young stars would have blown the raw material away.
 The standard get-out is that they migrated to their positions from colder regions.
-However, despite orbiting the regions where rocky planets might be expected, most hot Jupiters are entirely solitary, and in the few cases where they are not, their nearest neighbours are also gaseous, so far as we can tell (Wu et al. 2023).
-That all hot Jupiters migrated to their observed positions is implausible and mooted only because of the need to make other solar systems conform to the narrative devised for ours.
-Indeed, our own gas and ice giants are so difficult to explain in their present positions they are thought to have migrated in the opposite direction, from close-in outwards.
+However, despite orbiting where rocky planets might be expected, most hot Jupiters are entirely solitary, and in the few cases where they are not, their nearest neighbours are also gaseous so far as we can tell (Wu et al. 2023).
+That all hot Jupiters migrated to their observed positions is implausible and mooted only because of the need to make other solar systems conform to the narrative devised for our own.
+Indeed, our gas and ice giants are so difficult to explain in their present positions they are thought to have migrated in the opposite direction, from close-in outwards.

 Exoplanet radius and mass compared to planets of the solar system.

-Cold gaseous giants are comparatively rare.
-Hot Jupiters are common.
-Just as AGN-hugging stars suggest that they issued directly from the AGN, so star-hugging planets suggest that they issued directly from the star, not from any ‘protoplanetary’ disc – they are just mini stars.
+Whereas cold gaseous giants are comparatively rare, hot Jupiters are common.
+They orbit close to their star and appear to have issued directly from the star, not from any ‘protoplanetary’ disc.
 One planet, WASP-18b, has ten times the mass of Jupiter, orbits its star in less than a day at a distance 50 times closer than the Earth from the Sun, and is thought to have been spiralling inward over less than 5 million years.
 This is much less than the age of the star itself, thought to be 0.5–1.5 billion years old (Hellier et al. 2009).
 KELT-9b has an orbital period of 36 hours and a daytime temperature of 4,300° C, hotter than the surface of some stars.
-Some of these hot giants are disproportionately large compared to the small associated star (Kanodia et al. 2023, Bryant et al. 2023, Steffánson et al. 2023).
-According to the standard accretion model they should not exist, for the less massive the star, the less massive the disc from which it condensed and the less massive the planets.
-The obvious explanation is that the planet originated more or less fully formed.
+Some of these hot giants are disproportionately large compared to the star (Kanodia et al. 2023, Bryant et al. 2023, Steffánson et al. 2023).
+According to the standard accretion model they should not exist, since less massive stars condense from less massive discs and therefore their planets should be less massive.
+The obvious explanation is that they originated more or less fully formed.

 Life requires that a planet’s temperature be within a narrow range and its orbit therefore close to circular.
 The orbits of most exoplanets, especially at distances greater than 1 AU, are highly elliptical, in the range 0.1–0.9 (where 0 is circular and 1 parabolic), again in contrast to our own system.
-Also, some orbit at a high angle to the star’s equatorial plane.
-In a study investigating 57 cases where the star’s equatorial plane could be determined (Albrecht et al. 2021) only 14% of the planets orbited at less than 7° to the axis; 53% orbited at inclinations between 9 and 37° and almost a third had inclinations of 80–124°.
-Some orbited in the opposite direction to the star’s spin.
+Also, some orbit at a high angle to the equatorial plane of the star.
+In a study investigating 57 cases where the star’s equatorial plane could be determined (Albrecht et al. 2021) only a minority orbited at less than 7° to the plane; some inclinations were as high as 80–124°, tipping into orbits opposite to the star’s spin.
 One such contrarian, the hot Jupiter TIC 241249530 b, has an eccentricity of 0.94.
 These are not the attributes of a planet that condensed from a protostellar disc.

 Naturalistic theory predicts that more than a third of the systems with giant planets will turn out to host Earth-like planets, including water-rich planets on stable orbits (Raymond et al. 2006).
-With the development of instruments capable of detecting even dwarf exoplanets, the prediction has fallen flat.
+Instruments are now capable of detecting even dwarf exoplanets, but the prediction continues to fall flat.
 The majority of rocky exoplanets are more massive than the Earth and have much faster orbits.
 The rocky planet Kepler 10b caused excitement because it had a radius just 1.4 times that of Earth’s.
 One academic hailed it as “among the most profound scientific discoveries in human history”.
 However, it was twenty times closer to its star than Mercury and its surface temperature exceeded 1300° C. In 2013 astronomers found a planet, Kepler 78b, with the same mass as Earth – but again, too warm, with a surface temperature exceeding 2000° C and orbiting its star in just 8.5 hours.
 In 2015 GJ 1132b was hailed as possibly ‘the most important world ever found beyond the solar system’; again it was necessary to read the small print, for its orbit was also too close to its star, a red dwarf, to keep liquid water.

 In sum, it remains true that ‘the origin of the Solar System represents one of the oldest unsolved problems in science’ (Taylor 2004).
-Among the many thousands detected no system resembles our own, and the most Earth-like body is not any exoplanet but Mars, one planet along.
-Our immediate neighbourhood resists a naturalistic solution and, by the same token, suggests a theistic one, even though we do not see it in its originally created state.
+Among the many thousands detected no system resembles our own, and the most Earth-like body is not any exoplanet but Mars, just next door.
+Our immediate neighbourhood resists a naturalistic solution and therefore points to a theistic one, even though we do not see it in its originally created state.
 The case is not of course closed.
 In the face of a perceived problem or an unpalatable solution, one may always hope that the key insight awaits discovery.
 In science, conclusions always remain provisional.
 Nonetheless, the only data we ever have are the data available now.
 We have one short life in which to make up our minds and the balance of probabilities does not suggest that the solar system came about by chance.

 The pages following provide an alternative explanation of asteroids, moons and the Kuiper Belt, beginning with